MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Self-Distilled Vision Transformer for Domain Generalization. [[paper]](https://arxiv.org/abs/2207.12392) [[code]](https://github.com/maryam089/SDViT)
+  - Maryam Sultana, Muzammal Naseer, Muhammad Haris Khan, Salman Khan, Fahad Shahbaz Khan. *ECCV 2022*
+  - Key Word: Domain Generalization; Vision Transformers; Self Distillation.
+  - <details><summary>Digest</summary> We attempt to explore ViTs towards addressing the DG problem.
+Similar to CNNs, ViTs also struggle in out-of-distribution scenarios and the main culprit is overfitting to source domains.
+Inspired by the modular architecture of ViTs, we propose a simple DG approach for ViTs, coined as self-distillation for ViTs.
+It reduces the overfitting to source domains by easing the learning of input-output mapping problem through curating non-zero entropy supervisory signals for intermediate transformer blocks.

+- Equivariance and Invariance Inductive Bias for Learning from Insufficient Data. [[paper]](https://arxiv.org/abs/2207.12258) [[code]](https://github.com/Wangt-CN/EqInv)
+  - Tan Wang, Qianru Sun, Sugiri Pranata, Karlekar Jayashree, Hanwang Zhang. *ECCV 2022*
+  - Key Word: Visual Inductive Bias; Data-Efficient Learning; Out-of-Distribution Generalization.
+  - <details><summary>Digest</summary> First, compared to sufficient data, we show why insufficient data renders the model more easily biased to the limited training environments that are usually different from testing.
+For example, if all the training swan samples are "white", the model may wrongly use the "white" environment to represent the intrinsic class swan.
+Then, we justify that equivariance inductive bias can retain the class feature while invariance inductive bias can remove the environmental feature, leaving the class feature that generalizes to any environmental changes in testing.
+To impose them on learning, for equivariance, we demonstrate that any off-the-shelf contrastive-based self-supervised feature learning method can be deployed; for invariance, we propose a class-wise invariant risk minimization (IRM) that efficiently tackles the challenge of missing environmental annotation in conventional IRM.

+- Domain-invariant Feature Exploration for Domain Generalization. [[paper]](https://arxiv.org/abs/2207.12020) [[code]](https://github.com/jindongwang/transferlearning/tree/master/code/DeepDG)
+  - Wang Lu, Jindong Wang, Haoliang Li, Yiqiang Chen, Xing Xie.
+  - Key Word: Domain Generalization; Fourier Features.
+  - <details><summary>Digest</summary> We argue that domain-invariant features should be originating from both internal and mutual sides.
+Internal invariance means that the features can be learned with a single domain and the features capture intrinsic semantics of data, i.e., the property within a domain, which is agnostic to other domains.
+Mutual invariance means that the features can be learned with multiple domains (cross-domain) and the features contain common information, i.e., the transferable features w.r.t. other domains.

 - Discrete Key-Value Bottleneck. [[paper]](https://arxiv.org/abs/2207.11240)
   - Frederik Träuble, Anirudh Goyal, Nasim Rahaman, Michael Mozer, Kenji Kawaguchi, Yoshua Bengio, Bernhard Schölkopf.
   - Key Word: Distribution Shifts; Catastrophic Forgetting; Memory Augmented Models.